chris-warner/liri-node-app/README.md

-# Liri
+# Liri Node App
-## Use Liri to find the latest Concerts, Bands, and songs you love, from your console.
-Using Spotify, Bandsintown and omdb, Liri can retrieve concert dates for your favorite bands, movie information for your favorite films, song information for you favorite songs.
+## Find the latest Concerts, Bands, and songs you love, from your console.

+Built with Spotify api, Bandsintown api and omdb api.

 **Instructions**
-Run Liri by typing `node liri` in terminal, followed by one of the following commands: spotifiy-this-song concert-this "band name" do-what-it-says
+1. Run Liri by typing `node liri` in terminal, followed by one of the following commands: spotifiy-this-song concert-this "band name" do-what-it-says